Gtomika/aws-terraform-sample-app/terraform/README.md

 ## Terraform user and permissions

 Terraform scripts are using the credentials of the AWS IAM user ``terraform``.
-These are in the ``secrets.tfvars`` which is not version controlled.
+These are provided as GitLab project secrets and are not version controlled.
 The Terraform user has only the necessary permissions to be able to apply this configuration.

 All the IAM policies that Terraform needs are in the ``iam_policies`` directory.